isarositi/FYS-STK3155_MachineLearning/README.md

-# University of Oslo FYS-STK3155: Applied Data Analysis and Machine Learning
+# University of Oslo: Applied Data Analysis and Machine Learning

-You can find here all the projects for the class "FYS-STK3155: Applied Data Analysis and Machine Learning" at the University of Oslo for the Autumn Semester 2021.
+Individual projects for the class "Applied Data Analysis and Machine Learning" at the University of Oslo for the Autumn Semester 2021.

+* Project 1: Regression Analysis and Resampling Methods
+* Project 2: Logistic Regression and Neural Networks
+* Project 3: Decision Trees and Ensemble Methods (Bagging, Random Forests and Boosting)